FunnelKit

 Then map the field with the relevant merge tags.
 You can find more tags from the merge tag icon {{.}} below.

-Here we’re expecting to get these data:
+Here we’re expecting to get this data:

 • Contact email